 Throughout history, wedding rings have been exchanged as a symbol of eternal love and commitment.
 With their origin dating back to the ancient Egyptians, wedding rings are typically worn on the fourth finger of the left hand because of the vein’s direct connection to the heart.
 The never-ending circle of the ring represents an eternal love that also never ends.

 Like your marriage, engagement rings are created to last forever.
 With their deep meaning and representation of love, it’s important that your ring size fits perfectly.

 The size of your diamond is not the only dimension to take into consideration when customizing your engagement ring.
-More importantly is the size of your ring and making sure that you have the perfect fit on your finger.
+More importantly, is the size of your ring and make sure that you have the perfect fit on your finger.
 Rings have a standardized size, but like with shoes or clothes, the same size can fit differently between brands.

 Straight to the Source

 The easiest and most accurate way to find the perfect size ring is by going directly to the jeweler.
 In the jewelry store, there will most likely be a mandrel used to measure the exact size of the ring.
 The band is simply slipped on, and its stopping point indicates the correct measurement.
 For a small price, you can also purchase your own mandrel to use a home.

 Measure at Home

 Engagements are exciting and memorable moments that are usually not predicted.
 While getting a measurement might be the most exact where you purchased the ring, taking your fiancé to the jeweler’s ruins the element of surprise.
 Explore some of our at-home options that could work for you.